HjalmarrSv/Spell-Checker/README.md

 <b>In Windows</b>

 Install Anaconda and clone the base installation.
 Install above apps by opening a terminal in the cloned instance.
+Possibly you will only be able to install only a few TF versions.
+Try 1.9 for any code 1.x, or else 2.0 if you are willing to change the code.